msberends/PhD_student_info/README.md

 ## Project Management

-Your PhD represents one of the most significant projects in your life, and you'll be in charge.
+Your PhD represents one of the most significant projects in your life, and you'll be the secretary-general.
 This means you'll need effective tools to manage it.
 Fortunately, both the UG and the UMCG offer valuable support.

 The UG, through GSMS, provides free project management courses designed specifically for PhD students.
 Additionally, UMCG provides you with a Microsoft account that includes Microsoft Planner and Microsoft To Do.
 Microsoft Planner is particularly useful for managing tasks across multiple projects.
 However, feel free to choose the tools that best suit your needs, even if you prefer traditional paper-based methods.